Chattanooga Film Festival

-The Chattanooga Film Festival (CFF) is an annual film festival that takes place in Chattanooga, Tennessee.
+The Chattanooga Film Festival (CFF) is an annual genre film festival that takes place in Chattanooga, Tennessee.
 It was chosen in 2019, 2020 and 2021 as one of the "30 Best Genre Film Fests in the World" by MovieMaker.

 History

 The Chattanooga Film Festival originated in February 2009 as a film club in Chattanooga, Tennessee known as Mise En Scenesters.
 The organizers of the club launched a Halloween event known as the Frightening Ass Film Festival, which led to the creation of the Chattanooga Film Festival.
 The 1st annual Chattanooga Film Festival took place in 2014.

 In a joint initiative with the Canadian company Media Darling, the Chattanooga Film Festival founded the Good Film Fund as a means of supporting the production and promotion of films.

 As a result of the COVID-19 pandemic, the 7th Chattanooga Film Festival took place online as a virtual event from May 22 to May 25, 2020.